 The US federal government helps residents and businesses pay for their solar systems.
-The federal investment tax credit (ITC) allows for a tax deduction of 26% of the cost of a solar system currently.
+The federal investment tax credit (ITC) allows for a tax deduction of 30% of the cost of a solar system currently.
 Tax credits can be rolled over if you can’t use the whole credit this year.
 The ITC cannot be claimed for solar leases or power purchase agreements (PPAs) where the third party financier takes the credits themselves, but that is typically baked into a reduced lease/PPA monthly for you.
-For the actual US government bill, see 4908 of the HR 133 (It’s a giant file, so watch out!).

 If you purchased a $20,000 system, your savings from the federal tax credit would look like this:

 $20,000 X 0.3 = $6,000 savings

-So if you spent $20,000 on that system, your cost would go down to $14,800.
+So if you spent $20,000 on that system, your cost would go down to $14,000.
 Depending on where in California you live or if you qualify for other programs, additional rebates could save you even more.

 Utility policy factors determine what your utility provider pays you for the excess power you produce and what you save on your power bill by reducing electricity usage.
 California gets a high score for utility policies.